-15 Application of Methodologies The methodologies that can be applied to a VPA include: combination of methodologies: - AMS-I.A (version 14) - AMS-III.AR (version 6) - TPDDTEC (version 3.1) - Emission reduction from Safe Drinking Water Supply (version 1.0) Each VPA can implement these methodologies in isolation.
-In addition, the following combinations of methodologies are eligible under the PoA: AMS-I.A (version 14) and TPDDTEC (version 3.1) The justification for meeting each of the applicability criterion of the applied methodologies for both Improved Cookstoves and Solar Lighting Systems is given in section B.2 of the VPA-DD.
-AMS-I.A (Version 14) or AMS-III.AR (Version 7) and TPDDTEC (version 3.1) AMS-I.A (Version 14) or AMS-III.AR (Version 7) and Emission reduction from Safe Drinking Water Supply (version 1.0) 16 End User Group The VPA is either aimed at households, community organisations (e.g. schools) or small/medium enterprises.
-The VPA-DD describes the target end-user group and describes the appropriate baseline in subsequent sections of the VPA-DD 17 • Each VPA shall demonstrate how the baseline parameters for baselines not established at the PoA level (that applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA level have been determined.
-Parameters to be monitored are listed in VPA-DD. for establishing baseline parameters in sections B.6.2 and B.7.1 and provides supporting documents including copies of any official government reports, statistics or literature sources used for determining parameters.
-For
+(Version 7) and Emission reduction from Safe Drinking Water Supply (version 1.0) 16 End User Group The VPA is either aimed at households, community organisations (e.g. schools) or small/medium enterprises.
+The VPA-DD identifies the target end-user group and describes the appropriate baseline scenario in subsequent sections of the VPA-DD.
+17 Baseline parameters to be established at VPA level Each VPA shall demonstrate how the baseline parameters for baselines not established at the PoA level (that applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA level have been determined.
+Parameters to be monitored are listed in VPA-DD.
+VPA-DD outlines the approach for establishing baseline parameters in sections B.6.2 and B.7.1 and provides supporting documents including copies of any official government reports, statistics or literature sources used for determining parameters.
+For local surveys or representative sampling the copies of questionnaires, sampling design etc. shall be provided to GS VVB.
 18 Local Stakeholder Consultation Local stakeholder consultation for VPA to be conducted prior to the VPA start date.
-19 Scale of VPA small scale threshold is applicable.
-In case of small scale, the threshold limit as per GHG Emission Reduction & Total installed capacity of Solar lighting systems (SLS) is within the small-scale Type I threshold of 15MW.
-Total annual energy saving is more than 180 GWhth per year, hence this is a large scale VPA.
-Product data sheets or specification or product information sheets from manufacturer are available.
+The summary of LSC has been provided in section E of the VPA-DD. - VPA LSC report - Record of invitations sent to the stakeholders - Attendance sheet of the VPA LSC meeting 19 Scale of VPA VPAs under the PoA can either be small scale or large scale.
+In case of large scale VPAs, small scale threshold is applicable The VPA is a large scale VPA.
+No suppressed demand baseline is applied in the VPA.
+Total installed capacity of Solar lighting systems (SLS)